NaveenSa98/Netfilx-Movie-Rcommendation-System/README.md

 4. **Recommendation System**:
    - Implement a basic recommendation system based on user preferences.
-   - Provide recommendations based on genres, ratings, and release years.
+   - Provide recommendations based on genres and ratings.

 ## 📚 Libraries Used